bluebanquise/bluebanquise/roles/advanced-core/advanced_dhcp_server/readme.rst

 Will trigger macro called *my_equipment_x*.

 To enable this feature, define *advanced_dhcp_server_enable_patterns* to **true**.
 The role will now look for a file called *patterns.j2* in files folder of the role (and fail if the file do not exist).

-patterns.j2 file should contains the macro to be used, named like the pattern targetted in the node definition.
+patterns.j2 file should contains the macro to be used, named like the pattern targeted in the node definition.
 Each macro have 3 input, in this order:

 1. hostname of the host to be written
-2. dictionnary of the nic to be written
+2. dictionary of the nic to be written
 3. filename of the host to be written

 An example of macro would be, for the pattern *my_equipment_x* defined above: